micgurro/visual-linkedlist/README.md

 ### Bugs

-1. BUG: 'Delete Specifc' action unresponsive if the node is 3 links deep.
-2. BUG: Pass keys to children.
+1. BUG: Pass keys to children.
 (Works without for the time being but warning still fires.)
-3. BUG: The visualizer header (#action) will stack on itself if the string is too long.
+2. BUG: The visualizer header (#action) will stack on itself if the string is too long.
-4. BUG: The visual linked list will create empty space if there's too much variety in string length.
+3. BUG: The visual linked list will create empty space if there's too much variety in string length.
 (Grid auto-flow)
-5. BUG: Visualizer needs to stop at footer to prevent overflow.
+4. BUG: Visualizer needs to stop at footer to prevent overflow.

 ### To Dos
 1. Split up components and pass props.